Michal78900/CommsHackEvents/README.md

 Write a path here: `directory_path: C:\Users\User\Desktop\FunnyFolder`

 ## Step 2:
 Put your files in a selected folder.
-The file extension should  `.mp3`.
+The file extension should  `.mp3` or `.raw`.

 ## Step 3:
 Now choose the event in which you want to play the sound and give a filename and a sound volume.